 Dr Orly Maya Stern is a researcher, consultant and human rights lawyer from South Africa.
 She is an authority on gender issues, human rights, rule of law and security, particularly in countries affected by conflict and instability.
-Over the past decade she has worked and conducted research in numerous countries including Iraq, South Sudan, Central African Republic, Sierra Leone, Jordan, Uganda, Kenya and South Africa.
+Over the past decade she has worked and conducted research in numerous countries including Iraq, South Sudan, Nigeria, Central African Republic, Sierra Leone, Jordan, Uganda, Kenya and South Africa.

 Research + Writing